 Mevlana Rumi in every way, but my search for this guide bore no fruit – I

-returned again and for a second time Mevlana showered so many inward and
+returned again and for a second time Mevlana showered so many inward

-made up my mind I would try just once more.
+misunderstood?
+I made up my mind I would try just once more.

 Towards the end of the third visit, which lasted for about two weeks, a friend